embody-rg/embody-rg.github.io/prism2024.md

 <br>

-Proposals of 150-500 words for talks of 15-20 minutes are welcome until **April 20**.
-To send your proposal please complete the following submission form: [https://forms.gle/Hof6k7LYSgmEuu4i9](https://forms.gle/Hof6k7LYSgmEuu4i9)
+Attendance is free but prior registration is required.
+To receive the Zoom link, please fill out the following form: [https://forms.gle/Hof6k7LYSgmEuu4i9](https://forms.gle/Hof6k7LYSgmEuu4i9)

 If you have any questions, feel free to contact the organizers: Gui (gui.cogsci@gmail.com) and Pedro (pedro.noguez@ufrgs.br)